marklogic/marklogic-kubernetes/README.md

 For production environments, it is recommend to use a managed Kubenetes service such as AWS EKS.
 The [eksctl](https://docs.aws.amazon.com/eks/latest/userguide/eksctl.html) command line tool can be used to bring up a Kubernetes cluster on EKS.
 Please refer to [Using eksctl to Provision a Kubernetes Cluster on EKS](https://docs.marklogic.com/11.0/guide/kubernetes-guide/en/setting-up-the-required-tools/tools-for-setting-up-the-kubernetes-cluster.html#UUID-44d2e035-b8d5-5c08-4b52-7a8b002d34aa_section-idm4533330969176033593431540071) for detailed steps.

 For non-production deployments, please see [MiniKube Setup Guide](https://docs.marklogic.com/11.0/guide/kubernetes-guide/en/setting-up-the-required-tools/tools-for-setting-up-the-kubernetes-cluster.html#UUID-44d2e035-b8d5-5c08-4b52-7a8b002d34aa_section-idm4480543593867233593415017144) to create the Kubernetes cluster locally.

+### Kubernetes Version

+This Helm-chart currently support Kubernetes 1.23 or later.

 ### Installing MarkLogic Helm Chart